 You can discharge student loans in a chapter 7 case.
 But it’s not automatic.
-Under current bankruptcy laws, filing student loan bankruptcy requires you first open a lawsuit asking the court to discharge your student loans as an undue hardship.
+Under current bankruptcy laws, filing student loan bankruptcy requires you first open a lawsuit asking the bankruptcy judge to discharge your student loans as an undue hardship.

 The bankruptcy process allows you to file the lawsuit anytime after filing for bankruptcy.

 In my experience, because chapter 7 bankruptcy cases are over pretty quickly, most student loan borrowers file the lawsuit after their other unsecured debt is discharged in bankruptcy.

 If you wait until after you get a discharge, you likely will need to file a motion to reopen your case with the bankruptcy court.

 Instead, the motion simply reopens your case so your lawsuit can be connected to it.
 Once that happens, your case is closed and your lawsuit remains open to see if can get a discharge of student loans.

 How to discharge student loans in chapter 7?

 There are two steps to discharge student loans in chapter 7: